TLe2023/PaymentFraudDetection/Fraud_Payment_Detection_Report.md

   - **Fbeta score**: Although Accuracy measurement is simple to interpret, it does not take into account the cost associated with different predictive mistakes.
 Fbeta score combines Precision and Recall.
 A model with a high Precision score might not find all the positives (“Fraud”), but the ones classified as positive by the high Precision model are almost certain to be correct.
 In contrast, a high Recall model would find almost all the positives, but it might incorrectly classify some negative instances (“Legit”) as positive class (“Fraud”).

     There is a trade-off between Precision and Recall.
 While we would like to have a model to correctly identify and classify a transaction as “Fraud”, we would not want to miss out on too many "Fraud" cases due to a pessimistic model.
-On the other hand, we would not want to take user experience lightly and hold or delay many payments because the model tries to catch all "Fraud" cases and mistakenly classifies many legitimate transactions as "Fraud".
+On the other hand, we would not want to take customer experience lightly and hold or delay many payments because the model tries to catch all "Fraud" cases and mistakenly classifies many legitimate transactions as "Fraud".

     Fbeta score allows us not only to combine the two competing Precision and Recall scores but also place some weight on Precision or Recall depending on a specific scenario.
-Given that the fraudulent rate increases with the increase of the transactional amount, more weight was placed on Recall (beta = 2) for the High Amount dataset (e.g. we would like to catch all "Fraud" transactions when the transaction is equal or above USD 1,000 - despite the cost of false positives).
-In contrast, we would not want to take the user experience lightly and would balance Precision and Recall (beta = 1) for the Low Amount dataset.
+Given that the fraudulent rate increases with the increase of the transactional amount, more weight was placed on Recall (beta = 2) for the High Amount dataset (e.g. we would like to catch all "Fraud" transactions when the transaction is equal or above USD 1,000 - despite of the cost of false positives).
+In contrast, we would like to respect the customer experience and would balance Precision and Recall (beta = 1) for the Low Amount dataset.

     **F1 measure was used for the Low Amount dataset and F2 measure was used for the High Amount dataset**.
 They were calculated as follows: